pkreipke/datasets_original/PU_ArtMuseum/README.md

 # Possible Projects
+- charts: count by types, t
 - simply provide a REST API to the data for others to re-use
 - iOS app for browsing?
 - if more detailed location information was available map the art with Google Maps
+- ranking/rating for machine learning of art vocabulary and user preferences using A|B testing
+- common cataloging system to enable other local places to add their art: Morven, Princeton Historical Society, Drumtwacket, etc

+What would most directly benefit the community?